Patrick Chan: 2008–2009 season

 Chan won gold medals at both of his Grand Prix events, the 2008 Skate Canada International and 2008 Trophée Éric Bompard, thereby qualifying for the 2008–09 Grand Prix Final as the highest qualifier.
-He placed fifth at the final.
+He placed fifth in the final.

 He competed at the 2009 Canadian Championships as the defending champion.
-He placed first in the short program and entered the final segment with a 17.00 point lead.
+He placed first in the short program and entered the final segment with a 17.00-point lead.
 During the free skate, he stepped out from a 3F, which was to be combined with a 3T, but landed two 3A jumps cleanly for the first time in his career.
-He won the free skate by a margin of 30.96 points, and took gold with a total margin of 48.52 points over silver medallist Vaughn Chipeur.
+He won the free skate by a margin of 30.96 points and took gold with a total margin of 48.52 points over silver medallist Vaughn Chipeur.

-At the 2009 Four Continents Championships, Chan placed first in the short program, in which he received level 4 for all his spins and for his straight–line footwork.
+At his only appearance at the 2009 Four Continents Championships, Chan placed first in the short program, in which he received level 4 for all his spins and for his straight–line footwork.
 His score gave him a lead of over 7.25 points above the second–place finisher Evan Lysacek.
 He also won the free skate, executing a 3F–3T combination, as well as a 3Lz–2T–2Lo combination and receiving level four for all his spins and straight–line footwork.
-He outscored silver medallist Evan Lysacek by 12.04 points to win the gold medal.
+He outscored silver medalist Evan Lysacek by 12.04 points to win the gold medal.

 At the 2009 World Championships, Chan placed third in the short program, behind Brian Joubert and Evan Lysacek, and second in the free skate to win the silver medal behind Lysacek.
 He was eighteen.
 He also competed for Canada at the 2009 World Team Trophy.
 He placed fourth in the men's competition and Canada won the silver overall, behind the United States and ahead of Japan.

-During the off–season, Chan performed in the South Korean show Festa on Ice alongside Yuna Kim once again.
+During the off-season, Chan performed in the South Korean show Festa on Ice alongside Yuna Kim once again.